The dos and don’ts of Tour de France nutrition

 While meat and protein are generally good for muscle building, it’s not something you’d expect to eat on race day.
 Team Cannondale-Drapac’s chefs say that they wouldn’t serve pork to their cyclists during the Tour because it’s “too heavy and hard to digest.”
 Pork and beef are high in fat, which is why it’s harder to digest, so they replace these meats with chicken or turkey.

-It may seem strange to know you shouldn’t be eating salads before a race, but the idea is that it just isn’t ideal if you’re fueling or loading up.
 While salads are filled with nutrients, they’re also low on calories and carbs.
 It should be accompanied by other carbs and protein-heavy food.
 For instance, Team Ag2r’s Jan Bakelant’s salad is usually accompanied with six rice waffles, yogurt, and a crostata.

 These are foods, like cabbages and beans, that give you gas.
 While they’re not particularly bad in itself, it’s not something you should be eating hours before or during a race.
 They’re going to make you feel full and bloated the entire time.
 This would cause an uncomfortable feeling or maybe even cramps.
-Fowler and Belenka of Team Cannondale say that you should only put these greens in small portions and if you’re going to have beans, soak them a day before cooking.
+Fowler and Belenka of Team Cannondale say you should only put these greens in small portions and if you’re going to have beans, soak them a day before cooking.
 Soaking removes the indigestible sugars that cause gas and intestinal issues.